arjityadav/APPIAN-SNAP/README.md

 > Experience faster, reliable testing and unlock unparalleled efficiency.
 > Join the future of automation with SNAP!

+## Required System Configuration
+1. Intellij Community Edition
+2. JDK - 8
+3. Git Bash

+## Steps to run Sample Test present on the framework
+1. First open the framework in Intellij Community Edition
+2. Right click build.gradle and click on Build Module "Snap-Appian-Test-Framework"
+3. After the build is successful
+4. Go to 'src/test/java/scripts/SampleTest.java' and Right-click on the file
+5. Click Run "SampleTest"

-## Steps to Run
+## Steps to configure according to the Project's Needs.

-1. Open this project in an IDE, such as IntelliJ IDEA or Eclipse.
+1. Open this project in an IDE, such as [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/#section=windows)
 2. Update configurations:
    1. Open file `configs/custom.properties`
    2. Update Project Related configs: